-- 3.5 In June 2013 Communities Secretary, Eric Pickles, stated that '...Councils have to prioritise how they spend taxpayers' money, but they must resist any temptation to pull up the drawbridge on the voluntary sector by passing on disproportionate savings ...
-We have set out clear expectations for councils.
-The best councils are those that work with their local voluntary and community partners in the interests of local people whilst managing to balance the books'. - 3.6 An initial sift of applications for the small grants fund will be undertaken by council officers.
-Assistance will be provided by RRAVS as the umbrella group representing the voluntary and community sector in the District. - 3.7 A scoring system for assessing small grant applications will be set up to ensure the process is consistent, open and transparent.
+Authorities should seek to avoid passing on disproportionate cuts (i.e. no greater than they take on themselves) and, in particular, an authority intending to reduce or end funding or other support that will materially threaten the viability of the organisation or the service it provides should give at least three months notice to both the organisation involved and the public/service user. - 3.7 An initial sift of applications for the small grants fund would be undertaken by council officers.
+Assistance will be provided by RRAVS as the umbrella group representing the voluntary and community sector in the District. - 3.8 A scoring system for assessing small grant applications would be set up to ensure the process is consistent, open and transparent.
+Applications would be measured against the Council's strategic aims.
 This is particularly important if any decisions are challenged.
-The advisory group will also receive details of applicants that are currently receiving rental subsidy or nondomestic rate relief. - 3.8 In line with guidance to involve local voluntary groups in the process before a decision is made, previous recipients of grants have been contacted with details of these provisional arrangements to allow any issues to be raised.
-The arrangements have also been raised at the Community Development Partnership of the Local Strategic Partnership. - 3.9 In 2013/14 the same application process was followed.
-After the closing date, a Member Advisory Group met to make decisions on the grant allocations. £90,000 was made available for revenue grants and £18,500 for capital grant allocations.
+The Advisory Group will also receive details of applicants that are currently receiving rental subsidy or non-domestic rate relief or any other support from the Council. - 3.9 Unsuccessful applicants will be signposted to other agencies for further support (e.g. RRAVS, Sport England). - 3.10 In 2014/15 the same application process was followed.
+After the closing date, a Member Advisory Group met to make decisions on the grant allocations. £90,000 was made available for revenue grants and £15,000 for capital grant allocations.
 The Portfolio Holder for Finance and Resources had the final sign off.
-Should any significant changes to the way the process is managed be made then these changes should be opened up to consultation with the voluntary and community sector.
-The Best Value Guidance states that consultation needs to take place before any decisions are made. - 3.10 The Council provides additional assistance to the voluntary sector through the Staff Volunteering Scheme and the GRANTnet service. - 3.11 The Council is signed up to the Castle Point and Rochford Voluntary Sector Compact Agreement.
-This document was refreshed in February 2012.
+Should any significant changes to the way the process is managed be made then these changes should be opened up to consultation with the voluntary and community sector. - 3.11 The Council provides additional assistance to the voluntary sector through the Staff Volunteering Scheme and the GRANTnet service. - 3.12 The Council is signed up to the Castle Point and Rochford Voluntary Sector Compact Agreement.
+This document is refreshed annually.
 This agreement is between the voluntary/community sector and statutory organisations to improve their relationship for mutual advantage.
 The Compact is not a legally binding document but includes a series of guiding principles.
 The funding section refers to statutory organisations ensuring open, transparent and timely funding processes are in place.